picokatx/mcwl/README.md

 ## Requirements
 - 1.18.20.21 MCBE beta and above.
 Vanilla is not supported
 ## Installing
-- zip compress the repository and rename to .mcpack extension, then double click the pack.
-Glyph resource pack can be installed similarly
+- zip compress folders mcwl BP and mcwl RP, and rename file extension to mcpack.
 - Player statistics are saved by  using ,savedb \<playername>.
 Player statistics are not saved automatically by this addon.
+- This addon is still in beta development
 ## Commands
 - ascend
 - blocksint